Mark D. Koch

 Lecturer in WritingCoordinator, Writing 2-3

 I have been teaching first-year college writing all of my career because I believe it is essential for complex academic thinking and because I have always been interested in the pedagogy.
-Consequently, I have served many years as an administrator of writing courses, most recently as the associate director of the first-year writing program at the University of Michigan.
+Because of this I have served many years as an administrator of writing courses, most recently as the associate director of the writing program at the University of Michigan where I worked with PhD students to develop their teaching as they taught their first writing classes.
+Since coming to Dartmouth my interest in the teaching of writing has expanded to include multimodal writing, and I now help graduate students here become writing tutors for first-year students.
 I also read and write on cartography and its relation to literature, as well as on beggary, almsgiving, and gift-exchange economics.
 Recently, I have been studying the rhetoric of British charity sermons in the 18th century.

 “'A Spectacle Pleasing to God and Man': Sympathy and the Show of Charity in the Restoration Spittle Sermons," Eighteenth-Century Studies 46: 4 (Summer 2013).